CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 ## Performance Analysis

 The following data was collected using a block size of 128 running in release mode and utilizing cudaTimers and std::chrono to gather timing information.
 Memory swapping between the CPU and GPU was excluded where possible to focus the running time analysis on the algorithm.
 The size of 128 blocks was chosen from many tested as on my GPU it saw the best performance.
+Any references to non power of 2 or power of 2 algorithms refer to the input size used for the algorithm.
+This tests whether the approach is better or worse at handling array inputs where the input is a power of 2, or the input is not a power of 2.
+This is prevalent with the GPU approaches since the algorithms are tree based, which often rely on having a power of 2 length to properly touch all leaves.

 # Charts